 Short Rides Work Best

 Tuk-tuks shine on short trips.
-For anything longer or outside the city core, it’s smarter to grab a taxi or use a ride-hailing app like Grab.
+For anything longer or outside the city core, it’s smarter to use a ride-hailing app.
+Grab is the standard option (you can even select “GrabTukTuk” for a fixed price without haggling), while Bolt often offers cheaper fares for standard cars.

 When’s the Best Time?